ibm-cloud-docs/cis/cipher-suites.md

 {: #cli-manage-cipher-suites}
 {: cli}

-You can manage cipher suites by from the CLI.
+You can manage cipher suites from the CLI.

 ### Working with edge cipher suites from the CLI
 {: #cli-edge-cipher}